Luis Suárez: Style of play

 Suárez creates goal scoring chances with his powerful shot, and has "remarkable technical ability" according to his FIFA profile.
 Known for his direct running at players, Suárez has a particular penchant for nutmegging opponents (putting the ball through their legs).
 Liverpool fans (accompanied with a banner) used to say he was so good, "he could nutmeg a mermaid".
-Often regarded by many as one of the best strikers of all time, Suárez is a prolific goalscorer, having the rare distinction of being the leading scorer in three top-flight European leagues, a feat only matched by Ruud van Nistelrooy and Cristiano Ronaldo.
+Considered at his peak to be one of the best strikers in the world, Suárez is a prolific goalscorer, having the rare distinction of being the leading scorer in three top-flight European leagues, a feat only matched by Ruud van Nistelrooy and Cristiano Ronaldo.
 An accurate finisher with either foot, despite being naturally right-footed, he is capable of scoring from both inside and outside the penalty area.

 Harry Redknapp said that Suárez could play anywhere – as the target man or behind as a second striker.
 Uruguay head coach Óscar Tabárez called Suárez "a great forward, an elite player among forwards in the world", and Liverpool coach Kenny Dalglish said, "he's intelligent, he's had a fantastic education at Ajax".
 Former Liverpool striker John Aldridge said his abilities allow him to get into a position to score and evade defenders.
 Meanwhile, Thierry Henry called Suárez the best striker in the world, stating, "He has everything.
 He's in your face, he's arrogant- in a good way, he can volley it, he can score headers.
 He has vicious side to his game and I will not call it cheating.
 He knows how to score goals."

 Suárez has been praised for his work rate, movement, and his quickness that allows him to attack from the outside; as such he occasionally played as an inverted winger on the left flank during his time with Ajax.
 Additionally, Suárez has a liking for often executing dummies (going around the defenders with a fake-out) within his style of dribbling.
 During his time in Barcelona, he was known for constantly scoring through volleys or half-volleys.
 Suárez also gained a reputation for consistently scoring acrobatic goals, often shooting off balance, or in air, or with overhead bicycle kicks.
 Moreover, he is an accurate free kick taker, and has also been known to take penalties.